pcengines/pcengines.github.io/_posts/2021-05-05-PC-Engines-Firmware-v4-13-0-6.md

 ### Key Changes in testing

-1. Added new set of automatic tests for apu6a test setup.
+1. Enabled more automatic tests for apu6a setup.

 ## Binaries